ThreeSixtyGiving/standard/documentation/technical/reference.md

 It assumes some technical knowledge.

-If you are just getting started with sharing 360Giving data, start by reading the [guidance for publishers section.](../../guidance)
+If you are just getting started with the 360Giving Data Standard, visit the [guidance for publishers section.](../../guidance)

 ## Data formats